 Hey, how you’ve been?

 These past few weeks I introduced to you some of the methods of practice I am following concerning anatomy, figure drawing and setting body in motion.
-The sketches featured previously cannot be called in any way possible finished illustrations pieces.
+The sketches featured previously cannot be called in any way finished illustrations pieces.
 Today I would like to show you something a little more “finished”.

 Check the archive if you want to see any of them previous posts.